How to Become a Home Health Aide in Indiana (2026)

 coach

-If you're looking for a direct path to a meaningful and in-demand healthcare career in Indiana, becoming a Home Health Aide (HHA) is an excellent choice.
-The state is home to over 60,000 of these essential professionals who earn a median salary of $32,150 per year, according to the U.S. Bureau of Labor Statistics.
-This guide provides the definitive 5-step process for navigating Indiana's specific training and certification requirements to launch your career providing vital care to clients in their homes.
+If you're looking for a direct path to a meaningful and in-demand healthcare career, becoming a Home Health Aide (HHA) in Indiana is an excellent choice.
+To launch your career, you must complete a 75-hour training programme and pass a competency evaluation.
+HHAs in Indiana earn an average salary of around $32,690 per year.
+This guide provides the definitive process for navigating Indiana's specific requirements to start providing vital care to clients in their homes.

 Key Points

 • What is a Home Health Aide?
-A Home Health Aide (HHA) is a certified professional who provides hands-on personal care and basic health services to clients in their homes under the supervision of a nurse.
+A Home Health Aide (HHA) is a trained professional who provides hands-on personal care and basic health services to clients in their homes, working under the supervision of a registered nurse.

-• How to become a Home Health Aide in Indiana?
-To work as an HHA in Indiana, you must complete a state-approved 75-hour training program, pass a competency evaluation, and be listed on the Indiana Nurse Aide Registry.
+• How to Become a Home Health Aide in Indiana?
+To work as an HHA in Indiana, you must complete a 75-hour training programme that meets state and federal standards, pass a competency evaluation, and be listed on the Indiana Aides Registry.

-• Length of training for a Home Health Aide: The required state-approved training program is 75 hours, which can be completed in just a few weeks.
+• Length of Training for a Home Health Aide: The required training programme is 75 hours, which includes at least 16 hours of supervised practical training, and can often be completed in just a few weeks.

-• Average Home Health Aide salary in Indiana: The median salary for a Home Health Aide in Indiana is approximately $32,150 per year.
+• Average Home Health Aide Salary in Indiana: The average salary for a Home Health Aide in Indiana is approximately $32,690 per year, or $15.72 per hour.

-Where can I find Home Health Aide classes in Indiana?
+Where to Find Home Health Aide Classes in Indiana?

 If you're interested in pursuing a career as a Home Health Aide in Indiana, Dreambound is the largest platform for students to find and compare vocational training programs.
 Dreambound offers a comprehensive list of Home Health Aide classes in Indiana, including the option to search for programs in specific cities like Indianapolis.
 You can visit Dreambound to explore available classes near you and make an informed decision about your training.